 It would be beneficial to have your eMail-Address on your homepage when you want to give people the opportunity to contact you.
-In my case, I actually want to give people that opportunity.
+In my case, I actually want to give people that opportunity ((That does not go without saying: In some cases it is very important to discourage people from contacting you directly.
+For instance, it could be that you are usually not the right person to ask, but you get flooded with requests that you have to manually redirect elsewhere: It would be better if people got discouraged from contacting you while finding it very easy to contact the person that can actually help them.)).
 However, we all know that there are villains out there who harvest emails from websites in order to sell them to spammers.
 Hence, you would want to obfuscate your eMail-Address in such a way that it cannot be read from the HTML source code of the website easily.
 It goes without saying that naive obfuscation techniques like

 Unfortunately, I realized that while you can copy and paste the above, you will actually copy the mangled version with all the unicode direction-changing characters in it.
 In the end, I think a user would now actually have to copy it letter by letter as well.

 I think this is at least marginally harder for a spam crawler to process.
 The method also has its problems, at least in its current form.
 You better make sure that this eMail address does not have anything following it in the same line.
 However, I just mean this to be a proof of concept, someone can probably use CSS instead of those crazy unicode characters in order to make it work as an inline element.
 Maybe, some time, I will even do that myself.
 In fact, expect an update to this post.

 What does this do?
 It uses the unicode characters for right-to-left override and the one for left-to-right override to switch between directions.
 Imagine we have the string